manuhabitela/drawingboard.js/README.md

 [Check the source of the demo page to see how to integrate the drawingboard in practice](http://manu.habite.la/drawingboard/example/)

-drawingboard.js requires a few things in order to work correctly:

-1. `jQuery`, `Zepto` or any other jQuery API compatible library
+drawingboard.js requires `jQuery`, `Zepto` or any other jQuery API compatible library.
+That's pretty much it.
-2. An `input[type=range]` polyfill so that the pencil size control works [in every browser](http://caniuse.com/#feat=input-range)
+The pencil size chooser control has two possible templates: a simple dropdown list or an HTML5 range input.
+In case you use it with the range input, including a polyfill such as [https://github.com/freqdec/fd-slider](fd-slider) is recommended so that it works in [in every browser](http://caniuse.com/#feat=input-range).

-After including all the requirements in your page, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains the board whereas `drawingboard.full.min.js` contains the board *and* the default controls ('Color', 'Size', 'Navigation').
+After including the requirements in your page, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains the board whereas `drawingboard.full.min.js` contains the board *and* the default controls ('Color', 'Size', 'Navigation').

 ## Creating a drawingboard